 As sheriff of McNairy County, Pusser refused the $1,000-a-month bribe he was offered to “look the other way.”
 And the mobsters threatened to take his children out in the swamp, “and cut their pretty little heads off.”

 “I still carry a gun,” Garrison says calmly.
 “There were a lot of people who really didn’t like Daddy.”

-Those who didn't like him had good reason.
-During his tenure as sheriff he jailed more than 7,500 criminals, and he dismantled 85 illegal stills in 1965 alone.
+Those who didn’t like him had a good reason.
+During his tenure as sheriff, he jailed more than 7,500 criminals, and he dismantled 85 illegal stills in 1965 alone.
 His methods were unconventional; extreme by the estimation of some.
-The stories of his fighting crime with nothing but a big stick are largely exaggerated, though on one occasion he did use a fence-post to extract his peculiar brand of justice, and on another he solved a domestic squabble with a good old-fashioned hickory-switching.
-In the beginning Pusser vowed not to even carry a gun, but he soon realized that his enemies weren't playing with sticks and stones, and after a number of violent confrontations, he strapped on a .41 Colt magnum.
+The stories of his fighting crime with nothing but a big stick are largely exaggerated, though on one occasion he did use a fence-post to extract his peculiar brand of justice, and on another, he solved a domestic squabble with a good old-fashioned hickory-switching.
+In the beginning, Pusser vowed not to even carry a gun, but he soon realized that his enemies weren’t playing with sticks and stones, and after a number of violent confrontations, he strapped on a .41 Colt Magnum.

 As the sun rose on the morning of August 12, 1967, he and his wife were ambushed on New Hope Road, a short-cut between Adamsville and the state line.
 Pauline was killed, but Buford, whose jaw was blasted almost entirely off, survived.
 The press christened him the unkillable cop, and from that point on, he pursued the state-line mob with a thunderous vengeance, until all of the undesirables were either gone, dead, or in jail.